A model was disqualified from Miss World for being a mother. Now she's pushing back

 After losing her title, Didusenko launched a global campaign called #RightToBeAMother and spent a year building a coalition of support, with the goal of getting Miss World to change its rules and allow all women to participate in its beauty pageants.

 "It's not about the crown," she told CNN.
-"It's about the rules and the discriminatory policies which Miss World now in the 21st century."
+"It's about the rules and the discriminatory policies which Miss World has now in the 21st century."

 Miss World says the rules about marriage and children are in place because holding the title of Miss World is a demanding task.